ibnab/magento2-home-categories/README.md

 past in your folder app/code

-enable extension in  app/etc/config.php by adding 'Ibnab_DeleteOrder' => 1,
+enable extension in  app/etc/config.php by adding 'Ibnab_CategoriesSide' => 1,

 and execute the command php bin/magento setup:upgrade